 Study 1 - The effect of mass on the metabolic cost of reaching

-Healthy, young participants made reaching movements at six prescribed speeds with four different masses (0kg, 2.3kg, 4.5kg, and 9.1kg) added at the hand for a total of 24 sets of reaching conditions (Fig. 1).
+Healthy, young participants (N = 8) made 10cm reaching movements at six prescribed speeds with four different masses (0kg, 2.3kg, 4.5kg, and 9.1kg) added at the hand for a total of 24 sets of reaching conditions (Fig. 1).
 Conditions were blocked with each consisting of ~200 trials.
 As they performed the task, we measured metabolic rate via expired gas analysis.
+Metabolic rate is calculated from the last three minutes of reaching within each block of reaching movements.